529 plan vs. Roth IRA: Here’s how families can use both to save for college

 What is a Roth IRA and how does it work?

 A Roth IRA is a type of IRA that allows you to save money in a tax-advantaged account and then withdraw it tax-free in retirement, which is considered to be age 59½.
 So savers contribute after-tax money today in order to get a tax break tomorrow.
 (That’s in contrast to a traditional IRA, where the tax break comes today.)
-The Roth IRA allows you to contribute a maximum each year – $6,000 in 2019, and an extra $1,000 catch-up contribution for those over 50.
+The Roth IRA allows you to contribute a maximum each year – $6,000 in 2021, and an extra $1,000 catch-up contribution for those over 50 years old.

 The Roth is especially flexible because of how it allows the saver to withdraw money.